Research

 Patent Issues, Essential Classes

-As part of a team with Richard Hornbeck, Anders Humlum, Martin Rotemberg, and Shanon Hsuan-Ming Hsu, I have applied supervised learning techniques to longitudinally link recently digitized 19th Census manuscripts containing the near-universe of manufacturing firms.
+As part of a team with Richard Hornbeck, Anders Humlum, Martin Rotemberg, and Shanon Hsuan-Ming Hsu, I have applied supervised learning techniques to longitudinally link recently digitized 19th century Census manuscripts containing the near-universe of manufacturing firms.
 In exploratory work using this novel manufacturing dataset and high resolution National Hydrography GIS data, we characterized available waterpower for each individual river across the entire US to study how 19th century firms that depended on waterpower chose their locations.

 Obtaining River Elevation Profiles with NHD and 3DEP Elevation Data: